marcransome/Choco/README.md

 To enable Choco:

 * Open the LimeChat Preferences window and click the "Theme" tab
-* Change the "Current Theme" setting to "Choco" or "Choco Condensed"
+* Set the "Current Theme" option to your Choco theme of choice
 * Sit back, relax, and sip your cappuccino

 ## License